shigedangao/jiemi/README.md

 ## Jiemi

-Jiemi is a Kubernetes controller which decrypt and apply Kubernetes specs that has been encrypted with [SOPS](https://github.com/mozilla/sops).
-The project is seperated into 3 seperate Rust projects.
+Jiemi is a Kubernetes controller which decrypt and apply Kubernetes object that has been encrypted with [SOPS](https://github.com/mozilla/sops).
+The project is divided into 3 Rust projects.

 - Gen: Crate define the CRDs and contains some methods which can be used to manipulate the CRD
 - Miwen: Binary app uses as a kubernetes controller.
 It checks periodically the CRD and check whenever we need to update the decrypted files